pyOpenSci/pyopensci.github.io/_posts/2023-05-20-introduction-juanita.md

     <figcaption>This is a picture of the people who attended our <a href="https://www.youtube.com/watch?v=R9hNnhpMgTE&t=2s"> Scientific Python community outreach BOF session </a> at SciPy 2022.
 We gave everyone who attended Scientific Python shirts!
 It was an amazing discussion with people from a lot of different projects within the Scientific Python ecosystem.
     </figcaption>
 </figure>

+> It's not just about coding; it's about coming together, sharing knowledge, and supporting one another.